MarshallJDem/WebGL3DFractalRenderer/README.md

 Up Arrow / Down Arrow to increase / decrease movement speed (quadratically)

 N / M to decrease / increase VAR_5

+<h2>Optimizing rendering / Making it lag less</h2>

+Depending on the graphics card you have and the fractal you are rendering, the rendering may be pretty slow.
+Other than making a simpler fractal the only real way to effect efficiency is to change the size of the window upon loading.
+This will affect the resolution which directly affects the rendering time.
+Making the window half the length and width of your screen will decrease rendering time by 75% since it will now be 25% of its original size and rendering time is based on number of pixels.

+Decreasing things like lighting and shadows will not have a very large effect on performance since they are very efficient calculations due to the nature of distance estimators and 3D fractals.

+<h2>Camera Settings</h2>

+Things like specular lighting and shadows can be changed in cameraUniforms.js.
+The file is very self explanatory.